caesar0301/treelib/README.md

     # To create a new node object.
     a = Node([tag[, identifier[, expanded]]])

-    # To get the ID of the node
+    # To get or set the ID of the node
-    a.identifier
+    a.identifier [=nid]

-    # To get the ID of the parent node
+    # To get or set the ID of a's parent node
-    a.bpointer
+    a.bpointer [=value]

-    # To set parent node ID (value) to a
-    a.bpointer=value
+    a.update_bpointer(nid) # for set only

+    # As a getting operator, ID list of a's SON nodes is obtained.
+    # As a setting operator, the value can be list, set, or dict.
+    # For list or set, it is converted to a list type by the packeage;
-    # To get the ID list of the children (only sons) of the node
+    # For dict, the keys are treated as the node IDs
-    a.fpointer
+    a.fpointer [=value]

-    # To set the children with a list of node IDs
-    a.fpointer=[value]

     # Update the children list with different modes
     a.update_fpointer(identifier, mode=[Node.ADD, Node.DELETE, Node.INSERT])

-The class `tree` defines the tree-like structure based on the node structure.
-Public methods are also available to make operations on the tree (e.g., `t` in the description below):
+The class `Tree` defines the tree-like structure based on the node structure.
+Public methods are also available to make operations on the tree, e.g. a Tree object `t`:

     # To create a new object of tree structure
     t = Tree()

-    # To give the ID of the root
+    # To get or set the ID of the root
-    t.root()
+    t.root [=nid]

-    # To get the list of all the nodes (in arbitrary order) belonging to the tree
+    # To get the list of all the nodes randomly belonging to this tree
     t.all_nodes()

     # Add a new node object to the tree and make the parent as the root by default
     t.add_node(node[, parent])

-    # To create a new node and add it to the tree
+    # To create a new node and add it to this tree
     t.create_node(name[,identifier[,parent]])

-    # To traverse the tree nodes with different modes (Tree.DEPTH, Tree.WIDTH);
+    # To traverse the tree nodes with different modes; NOTE:
-    # NOTE:
     # `nid` refers to the expanding point to start;
-    # `mode` refers to the search mode;
+    # `mode` refers to the search mode (Tree.DEPTH, Tree.WIDTH);
     # `filter` refers to the function of one varible to act on the **node object**;
     # `cmp`, `key`, `reverse` are present to sort **node objects** in the same level.
     t.expand_tree([nid[,mode[,filter[,cmp[,key[,reverse]]]]]])

     # To get the object of the node with ID of nid
     # An alternative way is using '[]' operation on the tree.